Social-Evolution-and-Behavior/FrankandLopes2025-RefBrain/README.md

 ```

 Note: The conda lockfile pins major binary packages (e.g., VTK/pyvista) and places pure-python packages under the pip section.
 If you prefer a different Python version or need to tighten package versions, edit the lockfile accordingly.
-# FrankandLopes2025-RefBrain
-This repo contains code for analysis and plotting of data in Frank, Lopes, Mohanta, Seckler, Lacroix, and Kronauer 2025.

-## Python environment and requirements

-This repository contains Jupyter notebooks that use the scientific Python stack and image-processing libraries.
-Two simple ways to create an environment:

-1) Using pip (recommended if you prefer venv/virtualenv):

-	Create a virtual environment and install requirements:

-	python -m venv .venv
-	source .venv/bin/activate
-	pip install --upgrade pip
-	pip install -r requirements.txt

-2) Using conda (recommended for binary image libs):

-	conda env create -f environment.yml
-	conda activate refbrain-env

-If you add new dependencies while working in the repo, please update `requirements.txt` and `environment.yml` accordingly.